Would you want to live longer?

 Blackburn’s research is centred around keeping healthier for longer, rather than life extension.
 It isn’t about enormously extending human lifespan or immortality.
 Instead, it’s about healthspan.
-This is the number of years of your life when you’re free of disease, healthy and productive – the time when you’re actually able to wave your hands in the air like just don’t care, and not just in spirit.
+These are years when you’re free of disease, healthy and productive – the time when you’re actually able to wave your hands in the air like just don’t care, and not just in spirit.

 By focusing on the ways to help us stay healthier for longer, Dr Blackburn has taken the key point in life extension debates – do we really want to live for 200 years? – and pieced it with truly exciting research into ageing.